At some point in our lives, we may face financial hardship, but that doesn’t mean that we won’t overcome it.

 Here we GO!!!

 Budget Report #1

-I enjoy walking around the neighborhood, checking out the flowers that are coming up all around us.
-I plan lots of nice walks for hubby and I interspersed with our errands.
+I enjoy walking around the neighbourhood, checking out the flowers that are coming up all around us.
+I plan lots of nice walks for hubby, and I interspersed with our errands.

 The best part…other than the gas to get where our little scenic walks are planned, our outings are free!
 I tend to include picnics as well and turn the outings into some pretty special memories.